xaslilac/weave/http/default/home.md

 .link( 80 )
 ```

-This website runs off of Weave.
+This website is run by Weave.
 All pages are written in Markdown, and are parsed
 and served by Weave.